Home » Catalan government strikes budget deal hostile to property investors

 This has far-reaching consequences.
 A family living in Barcelona with a holiday home on the Costa Brava would be forbidden from buying another holiday property in the Catalan Pyrenees — for example in La Cerdanya, a popular ski area.
 Many well-off Catalan families traditionally own homes in both locations.
 Under these rules, that would be illegal.

 Meanwhile, a British resident in London with a ski chalet in Verbier and a gîte in Provence would face no obstacle buying a fourth home on the Costa Brava.
 Nor would a Madrid resident.
-The restriction applies territorially, not nationally.
+The restriction applies territorially, not nationally or internationally.

 4. Massive public pre-emption

-The agreement also allocates up to €300m annually for the Government to purchase homes directly from the private market Blog post techniques.
+The agreement also allocates up to €300m annually for the Government to purchase homes directly from the private market.

 This is not just regulation; it is active market intervention.
 The aim is to pre-empt private transactions and steadily shift housing stock from the private to the public rental pool.